-Transport Scotland's Asset Management Performance System (AMPS) has recorded Rosebay willowherb (Chamerion angustifolium) within the verge of the A78 carriageway within the scheme extents.
+A search on Transport Scotland's Asset Management Performance System (AMPS) has identified Rosebay willowherb (Chamerion angustifolium) and Creeping thistle (Cirsium arvense) along the verge of the A78 carriageway within the scheme extents.

 The scheme and the surrounding habitat have been reviewed by a senior ecologist utilising desktop resource.
-As a result, the need for a field survey was scoped out due to the nature of the works and that all works will be restricted to the existing carriageway boundary.
+As a result, the need for a field survey was scoped out due to the nature of the works and due to the fact that all works will be restricted to the existing carriageway boundary.